 Craft Time Sparks Creativity in Your Children

 So what do you think?
-What do your homeschooled kids do in their spare time?
+What do homeschooled kids do in their spare time?

 Well the answer is, a TON of things!

-Share in the comments below what your homeschooled kids do in their spare time?
+What do your kids do in their spare time?
 I would love to hear more ideas!